-Skip the monthly payments to save on your car insurance.
+Swap from monthly to annual payments to save up to 15% on your car insurance.

 With most car insurance providers, you can get a discount on your policy by paying the entire cost up front rather than making payments each month.
 Read on to learn more about the benefits of paying your policy in advance to help you get the best value on your coverage.

 How do I get a paid-in-full discount?

 When you break up your policy cost over six months or a year, your provider charges you a bit extra — typically around $10 a month — as a fee for processing multiple payments and updating your account.
 By paying your premium at once and eliminating those payment processing needs, you’ll save your provider some man hours — and save yourself some money in the process.

 Paying in full at the start of your policy term demonstrates financial responsibility, leading to additional discounts — or a more favorable insurance rate.

 How much will I save by paying up front?

 How much you stand to save will depend on which provider you go with and what level of coverage you’re purchasing.
 But the average amount you can expect to save ranges from 8% to 15%.
 Here are a few of the top providers, and the prepay discounts they offer.